Adi-UA/TooManyMatrices/README.md

 We are commited to adding support for more discrete math functions and are currently exploring the possibility of adding BODMAS functionality.

-In the mean time, we would appreciate any support in the form of bug reports, both mathemtaical and user interface based, in order to provide the best possible experience.
+In the mean time, we would appreciate any support in the form of bug reports, both mathemtaical and user interface based in order to provide the best possible experience.
 Bugs can be reported in the `Issues` tab.

 ### Supported Opertaions
 We currently support: